Sidney and Ethel Grier House

-Sidney and Ethel Grier House is a historic home located near Charlotte, Mecklenburg County, North Carolina.
-It was built in 1916, and is one-story, three bay, vernacular Bungalow / American Craftsman style farmhouse.
+The Sidney and Ethel Grier House is a historic home located near Charlotte, Mecklenburg County, North Carolina.
+It was built in 1916, and is one-story, three-bay, vernacular Bungalow / American Craftsman style farmhouse.
 The house sits on a brick pier foundation, clapboard siding, and has a hipped roof with dormer.
 It has a 1 1/2-story recent rear addition.
 It features a wraparound recessed porch, supported by eight tapered half-posts on tall brick piers.

 It was listed on the National Register of Historic Places in 2006.